gpellicciotta/country-study-help/README.md

 - A quiz stats page lists a summary of quiz results and new quiz results can be added
 - Keeping track of last-activation-time + active-version in browser storage
+- There is now a 404.html page so GitHub pages can serve all URLs that are part of the SPA, by always redirecting to index.html

 ### Ongoing:
-- Make 404.html page so GitHub pages can serve all URLs that are part of the SPA, by always redirecting to index.html
-- Make 'initial splash screen view'
+- Make 'initial splash screen view' + split 'views'
+- Use document.referrer
+-

 ### Still todo:
 - Add world/google map of all countries